artpi/model-context-premium/README.md

 ## TODO

-- Streamline auth and account creation using JWT
+- Streamline auth and account creation using JWT.
+Requiring being logged in makes no sense
 - Fix upstream issues in wordpress-mcp
-- Introduced new product type
+- Introduced new product type where you can point vector store
+- Configurable message
+- See if new version of Cursor puts the payment link in a button
+- Ideally we would auto-close the purchase window